-Day 5, Transfer from Iwokrama to Atta Lodge and Canopy Walkway: After an early breakfast, we will transfer to Atta Lodge and Canopy Walkway via Mori Scrub.
-Mori Scrub is a unique white sand forest about 40 minutes from the river lodge that hosts some key bird species such as Red-legged Tinamou, Red-shouldered Tanager, Bronzy Jacamar, Rufous-crowned Elaenia, Black Manakin, and Guianan Schiffornis, all intriguing birds that would be nice to add to your bird list.
+Day 2, Georgetown to Atta Rain forest: After an early breakfast at our hotel, we will transfer to nearby Ogle Airport to connect our schedule flight to the Amerindian village of Fairview or the bordering town of Lethem.
+From here, we will transfer you to Atta Lodge via Mori Scrub.
+Mori Scrub is a unique white sand forest about 40 minutes from Fairview village airstrip.
+The area hosts some key bird species such as Red-legged Tanager, Tinamou, Red-shouldered Jacamar, Rufous-crowned Elaenia, Black Manakin, and Guianan Schiffornis, all intriguing birds that would be nice to add to your bird list.
 This area is very flat so the hike will be very easy.
 We will be sure to have our cameras and binoculars ready because occasionally Jaguars and other mammals are seen while driving through the rainforest.
 We cannot promise a big cat sighting but many have been lucky!
 We then continue to Atta Lodge where we will receive a welcome by the staff before settling in to our humble accommodation.
-The lodge is located within the 1,000,000
+The

-(Bronzy Jacamar) accommodation.
-The lodge is located within the 1,000,000 acres of protected rain forest of Iwokrama.
+(Tufted Coquette) lodge is located within the million acres of protected rain forest of Iwokrama.
 After settling in, we will take an afternoon walk on the Canopy Walkway.